Services For You

 What is a Lasting Power of Attorney?

-Naturally, you may be concerned at the prospect of your Attorneys being able to access your monies and interfere in your affairs but in reality, you remain in control.
+Naturally, you may be concerned at the prospect of your Attorneys being able to access your finances and interfere in your affairs but in reality, you remain in control.

 LPAs are like an insurance policy for the future, providing peace of mind that your wishes will be respected should you lose the ability to make decisions for yourself.
 A Lasting Power of Attorney can be just as important as writing your Will, so why not fill in our Lasting Power of Attorney Questionnaire and one of our team will contact you to discuss your individual requirements.